mdotsherwood/pslab/README.md

 This allows for an object that has been previously created in the O365/Exchange cloud to be subsequently managed by manipulating the hard-linked, on-premise Active Directory object.

 Please note that both objects' `UserPrincipalName` need to match as well.

-## RestartComputers.ps1 - Restarts computers in specified Active Directory Organization Unit (OU)
-Usage: `.\RestartComputers.ps1 -OU [OU string]`

-This is a work in progress.
-Currently returns a list of computers in a specified OU that have the `department` attribute set to `RESTART`.

-Example: `.\RestartComputers.ps1 -OU "CN=Computers,DC=testenv,DC=int"`